13 Essential Facebook Ads Metrics Every Marketer Should Track

 • Shares: A higher share count indicates that your content is helpful for your target audience.
 Just because your content is engaging doesn’t mean it will lead to higher conversions; many other factors must be considered.

-As marketers, we should know which Facebook ads metrics impact driving the business forward.
-So stop wasting time on these superficial Facebook ads metrics.
-They might seem colorful on your reporting dashboards but will not reflect your actual campaign outcome.
+So stop wasting time on these superficial Facebook Ads metrics.
+They might seem colorful on your reporting dashboards, but will not reflect your actual campaign outcome.

 Last but not least, as Seth Godin said, “Those clicks, views, and likes are only there because they’re easy and not relevant.”